TissueMAPS/TissueMAPS/docs/support.rst

 `Here <https://help.github.com/articles/creating-an-issue/>`_ you find help on how to create an issue on Github.

-Before creating an issue, please check whether there is already an existing issue describing your problem.
+Before creating an issue, check whether there is already an existing issue describing your problem.

-When creating an issue, please
+When creating an issue

-    - create separate issue reports for orthogonal topics
+    - create a separate issue report for orthogonal topics
     - use `Markdown <https://help.github.com/articles/about-writing-and-formatting-on-github/>`_ syntax
     - provide an error traceback from a log message whenever possible
     - embed screenshots for UI related topics (you can simply drag and drop the image into the text input field)